shams909/HomeLab/docs/telegram_scripts.md

 - `1.00` = CPU is 100% utilized
 - `4.00` on a 4-core CPU = fully loaded

-`0.00` means your homelab is running perfectly with no strain!
+`0.00` means your homelab is running perfectly with no strain!....